-Many of us have been on diets which help us lose weight.
+Many of us have been on diets that help us lose weight.
 Unfortunately, most of us regain what we lost after we go off the diet.
-This yo yo effect is not good for the body and can result in diseases such as insulin resistance and ultimately diabetes.
+This yo-yo effect is not good for the body and can result in diseases such as insulin resistance and ultimately diabetes.

 Dieting is not fun, and watching your weight as you exercise takes discipline.

 Wouldn’t it be great if you could make some changes in your diet that have been shown to keep the weight off?
 Perhaps, this is why fasting has become so popular.
 Fasting before the industrial revolution was quite common since meals were not as easily accessible as they are now.